 UK volunteer Lucy poses with Mary, deputy head of Excel School, in front of the newly-constructed kitchen paid for by Porridge and Rice.
 Like all volunteers, the team are proud to wear their Tilnar Cycle Challenge t-shirts because of the funds the sport's event has raised for the charity.

-Taylor, Vish, Ned, Ramy, and Leonie, UK A level volunteers, pose in front of the part-complete extension to the Lizpal kitchen that have worked on for nearly two weeks.
+Taylor, Vish, Ned, Ramy, and Leonie, UK volunteers, pose in front of the part-complete extension to the Lizpal kitchen that thet have worked on for nearly two weeks.
 Two weeks after the photograph, the extension was completed and in use.

 Tom Hawes, founder of the Tilnar Cycle Challenge, meets the pupils and teachers of Porridge and Rice schools during a business trip to Africa.